 As mentioned previously, a strong pastoral support system provides the students with a range of support mechanisms.
 Students can access freely their identified:

 - Head of School,

 - Learning Support Assistants.

-The Learning Support Manager, Student Services Manager and the Assistant Principals for both Curriculum and Student and Community are also available for consultation.
+The Head of School for Personalised Learning and the Deputy Principal for both Curriculum and Student and Community are also available for consultation.
 The Finance Department in the college will respond to queries over transport and bursaries.

 The college also employs a range of outside agencies including

 - Full time nursing team located on the college campus.
 The college nurse oversees medical protocols and stores, tracks, monitors and records the administration of medication.
 The Nurse and her team also manage Personal Care.
 The organisation and delivery of: